-The Board is responsible for undertaking the business and affairs of MBM Resources Berhad ("MBMR") and its subsidiaries (collectively and each individually the “Company”) in the interest of its shareholders.
+The Board of Directors (“the Board”) is responsible for undertaking the business and affairs of MBM Resources Berhad ("MBMR") and its subsidiaries (collectively and each individually the “Company”) in the interest of its shareholders.
 In addition, the Board is responsible for identifying areas of significant business risk, ensuring arrangements are in place to adequately manage those risks and having in place effective internal controls.

-The purpose of this Charter is to serve as the primary source of reference and induction literature that guides proper governance standards and conduct of existing and prospective members of the Board by clearly setting out the manner in which the Board exercises its authority and discharges and allocates responsibilities in managing the affairs of the Company.
+The purpose of this Charter is to serve as the primary source of reference and induction literature that guides proper governance standards and conduct of existing and prospective members of the Board by clearly setting out the manner in which the Board exercises its authority and discharges and delegates responsibilities in managing the affairs of the Company.

-Under the Company’s Constitution, the Board is to be made up of a minimum of two Directors and a maximum number of fifteen Directors.
+Under the Company’s Constitution, the Board is to be made up of a minimum of two Directors and a maximum of twelve Directors.

-Should a vacancy in the Board occur resulting in the non-compliance with the MMLR of the Exchange, the Board shall fill the vacancy as soon as it is practicable and, in any event, within three months from the date of the vacancy.
-(Para 15.02(3) of MMLR)
+Should a vacancy in the Board occur resulting in the non-compliance with the MMLR, the Board shall fill the vacancy as soon as it is practicable and, in any event, within three months from the date of the vacancy.

 The composition and size of the Board shall be reviewed from time to time to ensure its appropriateness.

-- is not an executive Director of the Company or any related corporation of the Company (collectively referred as “the said Corporation”);
+- is not an Executive Director of the Company or the Group or any related corporation of the Company (collectively referred as “the said Corporation”);

-- has not been within the last two years and is not an officer (except as a non-executive Director) of the Company.
+- is not, and has not been within the last three years an officer (except as an Independent Director) of the Company and the said Corporation.
 For this purpose, “officer” has the meaning given in Section 2 of the Companies Act 2016;

 - is not a major shareholder of the Company;

-- has not been engaged as an adviser by the Company under such circumstances as prescribed by the Exchange or is not presently a partner, Director (except as an independent Director) or major shareholder, as the case may be, of a firm or corporation which provides professional advisory services to the Company under such circumstances as prescribed by the Exchange; or
+- has not been engaged as an adviser by the Company or the said Corporation under such circumstances as prescribed by the Exchange or is not presently a partner, Director (except as an Independent Director) or major shareholder, as the case may be, of a firm or corporation which provides professional advisory services to the Company or the said Corporation under such circumstances as prescribed by the Exchange; or

-- has not engaged in any transaction with the Company under such circumstances as prescribed by the Exchange or is not presently a partner, Director or major shareholder, as the case may be, of a firm or corporation (other than subsidiaries of the applicant or listed issuer) which has engaged in any transaction with the Company under such circumstances as prescribed by the Exchange.
+- has not engaged in any transaction with the Company or the said Corporation under such circumstances as prescribed by the Exchange or is not presently a partner, director or major shareholder, as the case may be, of a firm or corporation (other than subsidiaries of the Company) which has engaged in any transaction with the Company or the said Corporation under such circumstances as prescribed by the Exchange.

-The Company considers the role of its independent Directors to be critical to the objectivity of decisions made by the Board and in striking an appropriate balance of the interests of all stakeholders for the Company’s long term benefit.
+The Company considers the role of its Independent Directors to be critical to the objectivity of decisions made by the Board and in striking an appropriate balance of the interests of all stakeholders for the Company’s long-term benefit.
 The Board has identified a Senior Independent Director to whom concerns raised by shareholders and other interested parties regarding the Company may be conveyed and addressed as well as act as an intermediary for other Directors when necessary.
-(Practice 2.1 of MCCG 2017)

 Each Director is entitled to remuneration out of the funds of the Company as the Directors determine, in accordance with, and subject, to the Constitution of the Company.